Dubes/personal-blog/src/content/2024-08-10-why-agile-may-not-be-working-for-you.md

 # What is agile about then?

 There is no formula for agile.
 There isn't even a definition.
 It is an idea originating from a manifesto.
 A manifesto which lists [4 values](https://agilemanifesto.org/) & [12 principles](https://agilemanifesto.org/principles.html).
 Agile software development is an umbrella term, a pretty broad one at that.

+There are frameworks for agile software development, most popular ones being SAFe®, Scrum & Kanban.
+These frameworks offer a lot of guidance & some hints, but they won't work when taken religiously.
+The important bit to remember is these are _frameworks_, they still need to be adapted and tailored to your unique needs.
+To tailor them we need agility, leading to a chicken and egg problem.

 For me, agility means stepping away from the norms and processes, looking for what is not working, finding out what can be improved and trying to improve it.
 Rinse and repeat.
 There is no end to improving, you can have pauses, but never stop.
 Keep your goals in focus, work towards them relentlessly